-The Connecticut Food Bank and Feeding America, the nation’s largest domestic hunger-relief organization, released the 2015 “Map the Meal Gap” -Study, which offers a detailed look at the food budget required to meet the needs of families struggling with hunger here in Connecticut.
+The Connecticut Food Bank and Feeding America, the nation’s largest domestic hunger-relief organization, released the 2016 Map the Meal Gap study, which offers a detailed look at the food budget required to meet the needs of families struggling with hunger here in Connecticut.

 According to the study, 12.2 percent, or 437,530 Connecticut residents are food insecure, and it would take nearly $245 million to meet the needs of Connecticut’s food insecure population.

 Click here to view the Map the Meal Gap data in an interactive map format.
 Data includes:

 Click below to access data for areas served by the Connecticut Food Bank

 All counties served by the Connecticut Food Bank:

 New Haven County:

 New London County: